wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 Dataset Viewing
 ^^^^^^^^^^^^^^^
+Machine learning requires giant datasets for the machines to recognize patterns in real-world data.
+The Axon tool supports custom datasets made with Supervisely.
+It also supports datasets made from a slice of the Open Images dataset, a Google dataset made of over 6 million images of generic objects.
-Axon currently supports Supervisely datasets and OpenImages datasets.
-Please go to the dataset page to see how to upload a supported dataset format.
+Please go to the :ref:`dataset page <docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely:Labeling a Dataset with Supervisely>` to see how to upload a supported dataset format.

 Training
 ^^^^^^^^

 Axon provides an excellent UI for doing transfer learning with a quantised COCO-trained MobileNet V2.
+Transfer learning is a technique that reuses parts of a previously trained model, a MobileNet v2 in this case, to improve the learning of a new task like locating hatch panels.
 Real-time metrics are provided, showing the precision of your model.

 Testing
 ^^^^^^^